-The test can tell the doctor if you have:
+The test can tell your doctor if you have:

 - fluid in your middle ear